 Sponsored Posts – these are posts a company pays to have on one of my blogs.
 Again, I am selective.
 I turn down more than I accept and prefer my staff to be able to write the post so it has useful information for you.
 An example of that is this post on being a supermum.
 Because I own a few sites, whenever I get an enquiry about advertising I pitch all the sites I have and offer packages.
 75% of the time this results in multiple bookings instead of one, thus increasing my income.

 Adsense – I have Adsense on my blogs and when someone clicks, I get money (a few cents).
 I don’t push this and don’t want people clicking regularly for me or anything like that.
 It’s one of those things which ticks over in the background and I view as a bonus.

-The other ebook was released recently How to make over $10,000 a month reselling stuff which is $9.95 (click the link for the blog post about it, or keep reading this article as I discuss reselling more next).
+How to make over $10,000 a month reselling stuff is an eBook for $9.95 (click the link for the blog post about it, or keep reading this article as I discuss reselling).

 Back in March, I joined the #2017FlipChallenge which was about buying things to resell and I shared my tips for selling on eBay.
 In my first month, I made an extra $2,710, my second month I was in another city and sick, but my third month I made an extra $8,714.38 and in my fourth month I made over $10,000 (not the first time I have made that much, but first time since starting this challenge again)!